Memos of

 All the member organizations comprising the New York State Educational Conference Board strongly

-ose of other fiscally independent school districts—districts subject to annual voter approval of their local tax levy amounts.
+support this proposed amendment to the State Constitution to align debt limitations for small city school districts with those of other fiscally independent school districts—districts subject to annual voter approval of their local tax levy amounts.
 Read in full.

 May 2022